In Him Ministries:

 Paul said in Galatians 3:1-5, “You foolish Galatians!
 Who has bewitched you?
 Before your very eyes Jesus Christ was clearly portrayed as crucified.
 I would like to learn just one thing from you: Did you receive the Spirit by observing the law, or by believing what you heard?
 Are you so foolish?
 After beginning with the Spirit, are you now trying to attain your goal by human effort?
 Have you suffered so much for nothing — if it really was for nothing?
 Does God give you his Spirit and work miracles among you because you observe the law, or because you believe what you heard?”

-The false gospel of legalism is a curse, it is a bewitching lie that leads people away from the true gospel.
-Rather than living their lives through the power of the Holy Spirit, they trust in the things they can do to earn salvation.
+It is a bewitching lie that leads people away from the true gospel.
+Rather than living their lives through the power of the Holy Spirit, they trust in the things they can do to earn their salvation.
 The Galatians were mistakenly trying to achieve perfection through their own self-efforts.

 When someone is trapped in a false religious system, Christians who know the truth have an obligation to warn them about the danger they are in.

 “It was a remarkably short time between Paul’s first proclamation to the Galatians and their present disarray.
 The phrases deserting him and different gospel show that these are not issues over which Christians might legitimately disagree.
 The Galatians are questioning the very gospel itself, and Paul is a model of forthright frankness when central gospel issues are at stake.”
-[ESV Study Bible: Galatians 1:6].
+[1]

 The Seventh-day Adventist Church teaches the false gospel of Galatianism.